What can Google Earth do?

 • Checking out other people's travel photos and planning your own adventures.

-• Taking tours of the world's great destinations using the Voyager feature.
+• Taking tours of the world's great destinations using the Street View feature.

-A zoomed-in view of the Search Google Earth bar
+A close up of the top navigation controls in Google Earth

 Finding your way around

-Searching Google Earth is easy – just click the magnifying glass icon on the left main control menu and type the country, city, landmark or address you want into the Search window.
+Searching Google Earth is easy – just click in the Search Google Earth bar at the top of the screen, and type in the country, city, landmark or address you want.

 To take a closer look at your location, click the + button on the map controls at the bottom right of the screen.